Latino Families Face Significant Health Risks From Climate Pollution

 Written by Diane MacEachern

-On our EcoMadres program recognizes significant threats: 68% of Latinos in the U.S. live in areas that do not meet federal air quality standards.
+Our EcoMadres program recognizes significant threats: 68% of Latinos in the US live in areas that do not meet federal air quality standards.
 Latino children are 60% more at risk of having asthma attacks exacerbated by air pollution.
 Almost 2 million Latinos live within one half mile of existing oil and gas facilities.
 In fact, Latinos are three times more likely to be negatively affected by air pollution because of where they live and work.

 At the same time, “exposure to multiple pollutants, pre-existing disease, poor nutrition, substandard housing, limited access to health care, and other factors related to their lower socioeconomic status increase Latino children’s susceptibility to environmental contaminants.”
-Those contaminants include pesticides, lead, mercury, polychlorinated biphenyls, and environmental tobacco smoke (ETS), many of which are not only related to children illnesses but developmental disabilities as well.
+Those contaminants include pesticides, lead, mercury, polychlorinated biphenyls, and environmental tobacco smoke (ETS), many of which are related to not only childhood illnesses but developmental disabilities as well.

 Hispanic parents experience a form of “double jeopardy.”
-They’re not only living under the same treacherous and polluting conditions as their kids, but many are farmworkers, who toil in fields that may be doused with toxic pesticides.
-The extreme heat associated with soaring global temperatures puts farmworkers at risk, too.
+They’re not only living under the same treacherous and polluting conditions as their kids, but many are farmworkers who toil in fields that may be doused with toxic pesticides.
+The extreme heat associated with soaring global temperatures puts farmworkers at risk too.
 Heat “can and does kill” farmworkers, United Farm Workers’ Elizabeth Strater told TheCounter.com.
 Because the people who pick fruits and vegetables are often paid for each piece they pick, they have no incentive to slow down or take a break in the shade.
-Even when temperatures hit 108 degrees Fahrenheit, as they have started to do in California’s Central Valley where so much food is grown, produce still needs to be harvested.
-Not having access to clean water also puts farmworkers at risk, not only from dehydration but for kidney disease as well.
+Even when temperatures hit 108 degrees Fahrenheit, as they have started to do in California’s Central Valley, where so much food is grown, produce still needs to be harvested.
+Not having access to clean water also puts farmworkers at risk, not only of dehydration but of kidney disease as well.

 EDF also points out that “the green economy provides significant opportunities for Latinos,” citing a National Council of La Raza report indicating that 87% of Latinos surveyed said they would prefer to work in a clean energy industry than at a fossil fuel company or an oil refinery, assuming equal wages and benefits.